swcarpentry/DEPRECATED-boot-camps/5-Testing/Readme.md

     assert_equal(obs, exp)
 ```

-This means that it is time to add the appropriate case to the funtion
+This means that it is time to add the appropriate case to the function
 itself:

 ```python